Free Gift with Purchase (GWP) — The "No-Discount" Strategy

 Gift with purchase is the answer for brands that want to give value without giving away margins.
 It works because customers feel rewarded, not like they found a deal.

 And when you combine Free Gift with intent-based targeting?
 That's when the magic happens.
 Dedicated buyers get the gift and pay full price.
-Hesitant visitors get the nudge they need.
+Walk-away visitors get the nudge they need.
 Your margins stay protected.

 The Core Philosophy: